Successful Patient Interactions

 Ce programme se qualifie pour une demande d’accréditation à la Fédération des médecins omnipraticiens du Québec pour 14 heures de formation reconnues.

 NOTE: There is a high-demand for these workshops and we want to provide as much opportunity as possible for a variety of members to join.
-Please be very intentional with your registration/please only register for one date and workshop at the time.
+Please be intentional with your registration and only register for one workshop at a time.
+Please note that you are expected to attend all 4 sessions.

 Scheduled workshops